Baijiu: History

 Baijiu is characterized by solid-state fermentation and distillation using a grain culture called qū, which allows for simultaneous saccharification and fermentation.
 This is a typical feature of liquors produced in East Asia.
 Chinese baijiu is always distilled from grain, produced in batches and blended.

 Image

 Outside of East Asia, baijiu is widely regarded as an acquired taste.
 In response to one 2015 article in The New York Times, third-party commenters compared baijiu's aroma and taste profile to "jet fuel, kerosene, poison, nail polish remover, drain cleaner, Burgundy cheeses, and salty garbage water", and the tenor of these remarks was "representative of most English-language writing about baijiu at the time".
-Such descriptions have been harshly criticized by Western experts on baijiu as reflecting an uninformed Eurocentric perspective in which Chinese cuisine is regarded as inferior and vodka's blandness is the only acceptable profile for clear distilled liquor.
-It is more reasonable to compare baijiu to Western liquor famous for strong flavors and aromas such as peaty whisky or Scotch whisky.
+Such harsh critiques have been disputed by Western experts on baijiu, who believe Westerners are shocked and repulsed by baijiu's unexpectedly intense flavor because they expect a clear liquor to have a mild flavor similar to vodka.
+These experts prefer to compare baijiu to Western liquors with strong flavors and aromas, such as peaty whisky, Scotch whisky, grappa, or tequila.
+Additionally, some believe these negative judgments are reflective of broader Western attitudes toward Chinese cuisine.
+They argue the opinions of the hundreds of millions of people who enjoy baijiu should be given as much weight as the opinions of foreign critics.